Bounties-Network/StandardBounties/docs/documentation.md

 Once the bounty state variables are finalized, and the bounty contract holds sufficient funds to pay out each milestone at least once, it can be transitioned to the `Active` stage by only the issuer.
 During the active stage, the requirements or payout amount cannot be altered, however the deadline may be extended.
 Fulfillments can only be submitted in the `Active` stage before the deadline, although they may be accepted by the issuer or arbiter even after the deadline has passed.
 At any point, the issuer can kill the bounty returning all funds to them (less the amount due for already accepted but unpaid submissions), transitioning the bounty into the `Dead` stage.
 However, this behaviour is highly discouraged and should be avoided at all costs.

-`uint owedAmount`
-The number of units of tokens or ETH which are owed to bounty fulfillers whose work has been accepted but is yet unpaid.

 `uint balance`
 The number of units of tokens or ETH which the bounty has under its control.
 The balance must always be greater than or equal to the owedAmount for a given bounty.